Demiez/iot-configurator/.docs/libs/README.md

 - `npm run build:libs` - builds all the libs available
 - `pnpm --filter api-gateway i` - run command for the api-gateway to pickup lib package after adding it to package.json
 - `pnpm add ~iotcon-sdk --filter api-gateway --workspace` - add sdk lib as dependency to api gateway application from current workspace

+### Models lib info

+Models lib shares enums, interfaces or model throughout the solution.
+Main model types are:

+- BaseModel (`bm.ts`) - used for abstract classes only, cannot be directly instantiated
+- RequestModel (`rm.ts`) - used for fast abstraction of request data, mostly from api-gateway
+- DataModel (`dm.ts`) - used for data processing and transmision, still it has a broader use than dtos, because can also have construtors, proto dto convertions and some logic mapping methods
+- ViewModel (`vm.ts`) - used to provide data back from solution predominantly on api-gateway level